How to generate OpenAPI with Fastify

 }

-In the root directory of your project, run the following:
+In the root directory of the project, run the following:

-The Speakeasy sdk-generation-action (opens in a new tab) repository provides workflows that can integrate the Speakeasy CLI in your CI/CD pipeline, so your SDKs are regenerated when your OpenAPI spec changes.
+The Speakeasy sdk-generation-action repository provides workflows that can integrate the Speakeasy CLI in a CI/CD pipeline, so SDKs are regenerated when the OpenAPI spec changes.

-You can set up Speakeasy to automatically push a new branch to your SDK repositories so that your engineers can review and merge the SDK changes.
+Set up Speakeasy to automatically push a new branch to SDK repositories so that engineers can review and merge the SDK changes.

 Summary

-In this tutorial, we've learned how to generate an OpenAPI specification for your Fastify API.
-We also learn how to integrate Fastify with Speakeasy to generate SDKs.
-The tutorial guides you through step-by-step instructions on how to do this, from adding @fastify/swagger to a Fastify project and generating an OpenAPI specification to improving the generated OpenAPI specification for better SDK generation.
+This tutorial covered how to generate an OpenAPI specification for a Fastify API and how to integrate Fastify with Speakeasy to generate SDKs.
+The tutorial provided step-by-step instructions, from adding @fastify/swagger to a Fastify project and generating an OpenAPI specification, to improving the generated OpenAPI specification for better SDK generation.

-It also covers how to use the Speakeasy OpenAPI extensions to improve generated SDKs and how to automate SDK generation as part of a CI/CD pipeline.
+It also covered how to use the Speakeasy OpenAPI extensions to improve generated SDKs and how to automate SDK generation as part of a CI/CD pipeline.

-Following these steps, you can successfully generate OpenAPI specifications for your Fastify app and improve your API operations.
+Following these steps will successfully generate OpenAPI specifications for Fastify applications and improve API operations.